 The Company acquired, by staking, a number of claim positions in south-central Chile in the general area of the Andrea Property.
 These claims and the Andrea Property are subject to the terms of an agreement dated September 19, 2005 and amended January 31, 2007 with Phelps Dodge Exploration Corporation ("Phelps Dodge") (now Freeport-McMoRan Exploration Corp. ("FMEC")) pursuant to which Phelps Dodge granted the Company access to its database of proprietary, geologic, geochemistry, maps, data reports and other files on various properties (the "Phelps Dodge Data Use Agreement").
 In consideration for the information provided pursuant to the Phelps Dodge Data Use Agreement, the Company issued 200,000 common shares to Phelps Dodge.
-Phelps Dodge has a back-in right to acquire an undivided 70% interest in and to any interest which the Company may acquire within the areas covered by the Phelps Dodge Data Use Agreement and which have a minimum of two million tonnes of contained copper, of which a minimum of one million tonnes must be in the measured mineral resource or indicated mineral resource categories.
-The back-in right for any additional properties will expire on September 19, 2009.
-If

-Phelps Dodge exercises its back-in right, Phelps Dodge and the Company have agreed to enter into a joint venture agreement for the development of the particular property.
+Phelps Dodge was granted a back-in right to acquire an undivided 70% interest in and to any interest which the Company may acquire within the areas covered by the Phelps Dodge Data Use Agreement and which have a minimum of two million tonnes of contained copper, of which a minimum of one million tonnes must be in the measured mineral resource of indicated mineral resource categories.
+The back-in right for any additional properties expired on September 19, 2009 but continues to apply to properties held by the Company at that date which meet the above criteria in the future.
+If Phelps Dodge exercises its back-in right, Phelps Dodge and the Company agreed to enter into a joint venture agreement for the development of the particular property.

-The Company completed a short drill program on the Gloria Property located in Region III of Chile (of which three claims were optioned and one claim is owned by MCAL) in the fourth quarter of 2007.
+The Company completed a short drill program on the Gloria Property located in Region III of Chile (of which three claims are optioned and one claim is owned by MCAL) in the fourth quarter of 2007.
 Following disappointing results from this drilling program, the Company decided to discontinue making payments under the options agreements.
-The Company will continue to hold the wholly-owned claim.
+The Company continues to hold the wholly-owned claim.